 Rebecca was a 39-year-old woman and a mother of two (8 and 10).
-She had a college degree and a 10-year of mid-level corporate experience.
+She had a college degree and a 10-year of corporate experience.
 Rebecca was happily married to her husband Bob who made a handsome six-figure income, they were comfortably living an upper-middle-class life in a suburban town in the Seattle area.
 The only downside, Rebecca took an 8-year break after she had her second child and she was feeling lost about how to go back to work.

 It was clear that making money was not the main concern for Rebecca.
 Though some income of her own would have helped her self-esteem, “I want to have something to use my skills and experience” was her motivation.

-Over the last several years I have worked with more than a dozen of women like Rebecca.
+Over the last several years I have worked with more than a dozen women like Rebecca.
 Very few of them knew where to begin or whom to ask for help even, they felt lost.
 Here are some of the common patterns and possible ways to break those.

 Very Rigid, Limited Idea of What “Work” Means

 Knowing that she was stuck and was not making any progress in the job search or resume preparation, I asked Rebecca to share her feeling about the concept of “work”.
 “Stress”, she answered candidly, “running around, not able to take care of the kids, family, leaving the house untidy.
 I will be forced to leave the house as I have a work I need to go to”.

 “Hmm, how exciting” …Rebecca and I shared a good laugh.